willfaught/paige/README.md

 managing_editor = "" # Example is "will.faught@example.com (Will Faught)"
 web_master = "" # Example is "will.faught@example.com (Will Faught)"

+[paige.file_link] # A link placed at the top of the footer for pages with files content = "" # Example is "Edit this page" disable = false url = ""
+# The formatting verb "%s" is replaced with the path to the file relative to the content directory.
+# Example is "https://github.com/willfaught/paige/edit/master/content/%s".

 [paige.git]
 commit_url = "" # Example is "https://github.com/willfaught/paige/commit/%s"

-[paige.link] # A link placed at the top of the footer for pages with files content = "" # Example is "Edit this page" disable = false url = ""
-# The formatting verb "%s" is replaced with the path to the file relative to the content directory.
-# Example is "https://github.com/willfaught/paige/edit/master/content/%s".

 [paige.menu]
 style = "pills" # Must be "links", "pills", "tabs", or "underline"